0xKryptonian/RealmOS/documents/V1_ACHIEVEMENT_ANALYSIS.md

 ## 🎯 Conclusion

-**HederaVerse v1 is 75% complete** with a rock-solid backend and innovative AI integration.
+**RealmOS v1 is 75% complete** with a rock-solid backend and innovative AI integration.
 The main gap is frontend polish and integration, which can be completed in 2-3 focused days.

 **Competitive Advantage**: We're the ONLY AI-powered gaming platform on Hedera with the most comprehensive blockchain integration.